algerianidpassportreader-lgtm/algerianidpassportreader_flutter_example/README.md

 # algerianidpassportreader_flutter_example

-A new Flutter project.for reading id card and passport of algeria using mrz + nfc .
+A new Flutter exemple project for reading id card and passport of algeria using algerianidpassportreaderandroid SDK .

 ## Getting Started

-1 - connect your real device
+1 - connect your real device with your PC

 2 - run this commandes :